ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-indo-slang.png" width="" height="" >

-The text in the message string is in Indonesian Slang, so we can assume this APK is come from the same circle with the previous attack like [MyMaid APK](https://notes.netbytesec.com/2022/05/scam-and-malicious-apk-targeting.html), [Kad Kahwin Digital](https://notes.netbytesec.com/2023/06/kahwin-sms-stealer-target-Malaysia.html) also [MyPetronas](https://notes.netbytesec.com/2022/09/scam-android-app-steals-bank.html).
-NetByteSec Team has done their analysis with these APK.
-You can check this later for more information.
+The text in the message string is in Indonesian slang, suggesting that this APK may originate from the same group responsible for previous attacks such as [MyMaid APK](https://notes.netbytesec.com/2022/05/scam-and-malicious-apk-targeting.html), [Kad Kahwin Digital](https://notes.netbytesec.com/2023/06/kahwin-sms-stealer-target-Malaysia.html) also [MyPetronas](https://notes.netbytesec.com/2022/09/scam-android-app-steals-bank.html).
+NThe NetByteSec Team has conducted analyses on these APKs, providing more information that you can check later for further details.

 ## Dry Run

-To achieve a clear picture of this attack flow, we have to run this APK in our Lab environment.
+To gain a clear understanding of this attack flow, we need to execute this APK in our laboratory environment.

 ### Installation

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-google-protect.png" width="300" height="600" ></p>

-During installation process, we observe that Google Play Protect has notify that APK will harmful victim's device.
-To continue this analysis, we just click 'Got it'.
+During the installation process, we observed that Google Play Protect notified us that the APK could harm the victim's device.
+To proceed with our analysis, we simply clicked 'Got it'.

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-asktoinstall1.png" width="300" height="600" ></p>